Kosher Sausages

 • Of all the creatures living in the water, you may eat any that has fins and scales.
 That means no eels, oysters or lobsters.

 • You may eat all clean birds: chicken, poultry.
-Eating birds of prey such as eagle falcon or nighthawk is not permitted.
+Eating birds of prey such as eagles, falcons, or nighthawks is not permitted.

-• Pork is not permitted and that includes pork fat which is normally added to venison, poultry or fish sausages.
-This puts certain limitations on the recipe as pork back fat is a superior ingredient that is added to most high quality products.
+• Pork is not permitted; that includes pork fat, which is normally added to venison, poultry, or fish sausages.
+This puts certain limitations on the recipe as pork back fat is a superior ingredient that is added to most quality products.

-This forces you to improvise and there are a few choices:
+This forces you to improvise, but there are a few choices:

 • Beef or lamb fat (suet).

 • An emulsified olive oil at about 10%.
-Flax oil, sunflower oil or mixture of both can also be used at 6% or less otherwise there will be noticeable change in flavor.
+Flax oil, sunflower oil. or a mixture of both can be used at 6% or less.
+Otherwise, there will be a noticeable change in flavor.
 Adding oils will lighten up the sausage.

-Try to avoid adding lamb or venison fat as they don’t taste right.
-Chicken fat tastes good, the only problem is that it melts at room temperature and you may end up with pockets of melted fat inside your sausage.
-An old remedy is to occasionally massage sausage with your fingers during cooling.
+Avoid adding lamb or venison fat as they don’t taste right.
+Chicken fat tastes good; the only problem is that it melts at room temperature, and you may end up with pockets of melted fat inside your sausage.
+An old remedy is to massage sausage with fingers during cooling occasionally.

-Adding vegetable or olive oil is a good choice and as long as you don’t add more than 25%, the sausage will be of acceptable quality.
-Emulsifying olive oil with soy protein isolate is a great idea as it helps to hold the sausage together and increases its protein content.
+Adding vegetable or olive oil is a good choice; as long as you don’t add more than 25%, the sausage will be of acceptable quality.
+Emulsifying olive oil with soy protein isolate is a great idea as it helps bind the ingredients together and increases its protein content.
 Sausages made with oil are lighter in color than those made with solid fat.
-Vegetable fats melt at lower temperatures than meat fats and they are liquid at processing temperatures.
-This may cause fat separation during processing and cooking with fat pockets as a result.
+Poultry fats melt at lower temperatures than meat fats and become liquid during processing.
+This may cause fat separation during processing and create fat pockets.
 Adding an emulsifier such as soy protein or caseinate will reduce the problem.

-Kosher head cheese and meat jelly can easily be made.
-Chicken and fish look extremely attractive and taste wonderful when added to the natural clarified stock.
-It is easier to produce a natural chicken only gelatin when chicken claws are added to meat broth.
+Kosher head cheese and meat jelly are easily made.
+Chicken and fish look extremely attractive and taste wonderful when added to the naturally made clarified stock.
+It is easier to produce a natural chicken gelatin when chicken claws are added to meat broth.
 Concentrated chicken broth takes the first place in nutritional value compared with broths from other meats.
-It is also distinguished by a pleasant flavor.
+It is also distinguished by its pleasant flavor.

-To produce fish stock with enough gelatin fish parts that contain collagen (skin, bone and fins) must be used in making broth.
-This implies that after filleting the fish, the rest of the body with the head included is added to the pot.
+To produce aspic (gelatin) from fish stock, we need fish parts that contain collagen (skin, bone and fins).
+When slowly cooked in a little water, they produce rich in gelatin broth.
+This implies that after filleting the fish, the rest of the body, with the head included, is added to the pot.

 Available from Amazon